-For more information on bypassing the Flash Controller, refer to Third-Party Flash Programming Support for Z8 Encore! available on www.zilog.com.
+For more information on bypassing the Flash Controller, refer to Third-Party Flash Programming Support for Z8 Encore! available for download at www.zilog.com.

 Flash Controller Behavior in Debug Mode

 The following changes in behavior of the Flash Controller occur when the Flash Controller is accessed using the On-Chip Debugger: